Sunnybank

 Sunnybank has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that may affect the region.
-Notable initiatives include the 12-20 Bothwell Street Apartments project, Brisbane Metro Project, $9.5 million Sunnybank Community & Rugby Sports Precinct Renovation, and Pavilion The Residences.
-Below is a list of those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 23 projects that may affect the region.
+Notable ones include 12-20 Bothwell Street Apartments, the $9.5 million Sunnybank Community & Rugby Sports Precinct Renovation, Pavilion The Residences, and Macgregor State High School Major Upgrade & Expansion.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.